art-abdulwadud/help-the-cashier/README.md

-3)Assign the number of a note to an `li` element, created with `document.createElement('li')`, as its value 4)To assing it a classname, use `setAttribute('class', 'any-classname')` function 5)Add AOS to it(Optional). e.g `setAttribute('data-aos', 'fade-left')` 6)Only create elements when the number of a note, saved in the notes variable, is greater than zero to avoid creating blank elements
+3)Assign the number of a note to an `li` element, created with `document.createElement('li')`, as its value 4)To assing it a classname, use `setAttribute('class', 'any-classname')` function 5)Add AOS to it(Optional). e.g `setAttribute('data-aos', 'fade-left')` 6)Only create elements when the number of a note, saved in the notes variable, is greater than zero to avoid creating blank elements.
 7)Whenever our changeAmount has a value less than 50, we'll instead loop through the coinsArray and do the same for each of it's items.

 ```